Skip to content

 Topic Talk: Performing care

-Alaa Minawi, Guiot Duermeijer, Fotini Stamatelopoulou
+Alaa Minawi, Guiot Duermeijer, Fotini Stamatelopoulou, Marthe van Mosselveld

 How do performing arts perform care?How does the performance of care relate to the performing arts?
 What is the relationship between artistic practices and care ethics?
 Is art careful enough?
 Can care be staged?
 These are some of the questions that will be addressed in this topic talk.